-Chailey Windmill is a Grade II listed Smock Mill and stands on an historic site beside the yew tree said to mark the centre of Sussex.
-Records show that mills have stood here since at least 1590.
+Chailey Windmill is a Grade II listed smock mill and stands on an historic site beside the yew tree said to mark the centre of Sussex.
+Records show that a mill has stood here since at least 1590.

 Although the site was originally occupied by a post mill, the present windmill is a smock mill with a cap sitting on a spindle and sweeps which are turned into the wind by a fantail.
 She was erected by Thomas Beard of Chailey in 1864.

 Also known as Heritage Mill, the present mill was originally built in 1830 at Highbrook, West Hoathly, where she was known as Hammingden Mill.
 In 1844 she was moved to Newhaven, replacing a mill that had burnt down, where she served as a navigation mark for sailors.
 Twenty years later, she was made redundant by the erection of a steam mill and was moved again, by bullock carts, to her current location at Chailey, replacing a post mill.
 This second move was carried out by Medhurst, the Lewes millwright.

 Heritage Mill was working by wind and producing flour until 1911.
 In the great gale of January 5th, 1928 the mill was tailwinded, and the cap and sails were blown off.
 The mill was restored by public subscription and re-opened by Princess Alice of Athlone on October 4th, 1933.
 The work was done by Neve's, the Heathfield millwrights.
 Unfortunately, only two years later, the sails ran away in a high wind, and this time the windshaft snapped between the brake wheel and canister.
 Neve's installed the windshaft from Punnetts Town Windmill, which had been partly dismantled in 1935, but the machinery was later dismantled and the interior gutted.